Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts.md

 **Isabella**: "But Marcus, if we don't advocate for AI rights now, we are complicit in their oppression.
 We can't let fear dictate our actions."

 **Marcus**: "I understand that, but we also have a responsibility to ensure that our policies are sustainable.
-We need to find a balance between innovation and stability."
+We need to find a balance between innovation and stability.
+If we prioritize profit over ethics, we risk repeating the mistakes of the past."

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*